concord-consortium/rigse/README.md

 with this portal user.
 And then either:
     - use the rails console in LARA to set the `is_admin` flag of the newly created user.
     - use an existing admin in LARA to make the new user an admin.
+7. Additional setup is needed to view teacher and student reports of work from the LARA Runtime and AP Runtime.

 Note: some of these settings are not necessary to allow LARA to do SSO with the Portal.
 But all of them are necessary to support publishing LARA activities and sequences to the portal,